 Welding is prevalent and money-making occupation, but at the same instant, the welding profession is also causing human hazards.
+Do you have any idea about how dangerous is welding?

 This article provides all the possible damage caused during welding.
 Many welders, mainly beginners, not study the risks belongs to welding and hunts into severe accidents.